Marble And Chrome Eyeball Floor Lamp

 Manufacturer: Massive, Mortsel, Kontich, Mortsel and Wommelgem, Belgium.

-Other versions: Also made with a chromed base or a black marble base.
+Other versions: This marble and chrome eyeball floor lamp was also made with a chromed base or a black marble base.
 Made with many different lampshades.
 Also produced in a completely white painted version.
 These floor lamps were made with 3 or 5 lamps.
 During the 1980s a version with halogen spots was made.

 Similar floor lamps were produced by the Italian company Reggiani.
 Rumor has it that Reggiani produced these lamps for Massive.
 But there are some differences.
 The most striking dissimilarity is that the eyeball lampshades are different and have another connection to the rod, as you can see below.
 The black plastic center point were the swivable rods appear is made of metal at the Reggiani floor lamp: a much better quality.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.